I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Alabaster SW 7008 compared to Evening Shadow 7662

-By pairing Alabaster with a neutral color that is in the opposite hue color family, like a cool tone color like Evening Shadow SW 7662 or SW Passive, it will make SW Alabaster appear crisper and brighter.
+Pairing Alabaster with a neutral color in the opposite hue color family, like a cool-tone color like Evening Shadow SW 7662, SW Lazy Gray, or SW Passive, will make SW Alabaster appear crisper and brighter.

 Alabaster SW 7008 compared to Ethereal Mood SW 7639